rizinorg/rizin/DEVELOPERS.md

 int main() {
   char *s = strdup("Hello World");
   MyString *m = capitalize_str(s);
-  // s was RZ_BORROW, so main still needs to free it free(s);
+  // s was RZ_BORROW, so main MUST free it free(s);
   // ... use m ....
   // m was RZ_OWN, so main now has to free it